| Title: | Cardiovascular Applications in Research Data |

 cosinor.
 However, this is only possible if the cosinor is harmonic (see

-).
+details).
 For single-component models, the orthophase is the same as the

 acrophase and the global amplitude